Mebumper/prototype/README.md

+# Hello!

+We're GATES teams from 1SIMC class.
+This is our Expo && Final Semester project, called "RedRibbon" a React web app to help mens understand the heart of womens better through interactive conversation quizes.
+We build RedRibbon using dndkit for React.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `npm start`